richiii999/AiADHDProject/README.md

 - OpenAI: Profile > Admin Panel > Settings > Connections > "Manage OpenAI API Connections" set to ON
    - Add the endpoint (ex. "https://api.openai.com/v1") and enter your API Key
 - Claude: Download this function: https://openwebui.com/f/justinrahb/anthropic
-  - "Import from file" on http://localhost:8080/admin/functions
-  - remove the top / bottom html stuff
+  - "Import to WebUI", input your webui URL.
-  - Once imported, click the gear 'valves' and insert your Anthropic API key, turn it on
+  - Once imported, click the gear 'valves' and insert your Anthropic API key, turn it on.

 **Acknowledgements**